Core Concepts and Trends in Iliopsoas Strains

 Orthopaedic Practice Vol. 20;3:08

-to 4 in addition to the ventral and lateral surfaces of lumbar vertebrae 4 to 7.
+This muscle, a fusion of the psoas major and the iliacus, originates on the transverse processes of the lumbar vertebrae 2 to 4 in addition to the ventral and lateral surfaces of lumbar vertebrae 4 to 7.
 The iliopsoas attaches to the lesser trochanter of the femur.
 Several articles as early as 1995 have reported traumatic injury to the iliopsoas muscle as evidenced by CT, MRI, and ultrasound.

-The article by Fitch, Montgomery, and Jaffe continue to explore the detrimental effects of a muscle strain to include the process of inflammation and edema that will occur with acute trauma.
+The article by Fitch, Montgomery, and Jaffe continues to explore the detrimental effects of a muscle strain to include the process of inflammation and edema that will occur with acute trauma.
 The muscle contractile force is thus affected by a strain injury and normal histology is not restored.
 Scar tissue will persist in the muscle with the potential for repetitive trauma and continued tearing of the scar tissue if not treated.
 Prolonged immobilization will result in irregular muscle fiber patterns, further decreasing tensile strength as the muscle is replaced with fibrotic scar tissue.

 Length of time of the iliopsoas strain also appears to determine outcome of treatment.
 Dogs with acute injuries of less than one month responded well to rest, restricted activity, and nonsteroidal anti-inflammatory medications.
 However, those dogs with clinical signs of greater than one month responded poorly.